 When all funds and assets are distributed, and receipts have been accepted and filed in the court, the Executor may then file to close the estate.
 The receipts must be filed and all beneficiaries must be notified about the closing of the estate before it can be officially closed.
 If everything has been filed properly according to the Estates code, then the Estate will close officially within thirty days after the file submission.

 A Serious Obligation

 Being an Executor is a serious responsibility that binds one to the court system.
 If an Executor does not do their job, then they will be subject to a dispute or contestation of not being able to maintain the estate.
 They must distribute all assets listed in the will or they will be penalized with removal of their duties or a lawsuit of misconduct or fraud.
 Working with an experienced attorney such as the estate planning attorney Scottsdale AZ locals trust is recommended.

-A special thanks to our authors at Hildebrand Law for their insight into Estate Law.
+A special thanks to our authors at Arizona Estate Planning Attorneys for their insight into Estate Law.